iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.cdc.general 5 reviews"/>
 </p>

+> To me it was filled with useful information, and if necessary I will definitely download the application again for the next update<br> :date: __2021-03-19 12:27:33__

 > CDC mobile app needs to make the app interesting.
 But I like it a little.<br> :date: __2021-03-13 13:14:10__

 > (Teaches us to stop the spread of germs by washing our hands)!<br> :date: __2021-03-10 14:45:32__